 - Plant a native garden of plants adapted to our climate to eliminate watering all together.

 - Wash your car on the grass so that your lawn enjoys the benefits of the runoff and spray.

 - Water your plants with a sprinkler rather than a hose saving up to 140 gallons per hour.

 - Mulch your plants.
 Mulch operates as a moisture barrier for your plants, as in it keeps moisture in the soil where your plants need it most.

 - Do not hand wash your dishes, use a dishwasher.
 Hand washing dishes can use up to 27 gallons for a dishwasher-size load.
 Let the machine do the work and that usage is cut to 3 gallons!
 Make sure you only run full loads to get the biggest bang for your buck.

 - Scrape your dishes instead of rinsing or pre-washing them.
 Newer dishwashers come equipped with the ability to adjust their work level based on the amount of detected debris.
-If the dishes are super clean already not only have you wasted water getting them that way but your machine is now running a load the same amount of time but, not working as hard.
+If the dishes are super clean already, not only have you wasted water, but your machine is using the same amount of water even though the dishes are clean.

 - Turn the shower off while you shave your legs.